 - Websites your customers are sharing content from on their profiles.
 This will give you an idea about where you can apply for guest posting or collaboration.

-- Influencers with whose content they engage — this will give you an idea about whom you should start to build relationships with.
+- Experts whose content they engage with.
+This will give you an idea about whom you should start to build relationships with.

 - Communities where they contribute.
 You can use these communities for co-marketing, contribution, and content distribution.